Family, friends raise $10,000 in reward money in hopes of getting justice for Crystal Springs murder - NewsBreak

 PERRY COUNTY, Miss.
 (WDAM) - The Beaumont community is rallying together to raise money for six men injured in the Flora oil tank explosion that happened in July.
 The fundraiser will be at Old South Monuments on Highway 15 on August 20.
 “It’s a horrible situation for all the families,”...

-Multiple law enforcement agencies joined a police chase that ended with a crash in Flowood.
-Rankin County sheriff's office spokesman captain Paul Holley, says the chase started in Pearl and ended at the intersection of Flowood Drive and Old Fannin Road around 7 p.m.
-Sunday.
-Pearl public information officer Greg...
+FLOWOOD, Miss.
+(WLBT) – Rankin County Coroner David Ruth confirmed a deadly vehicle crash in Flowood on Sunday.
+Rankin County Sheriff’s Department PIO Paul Holley says a chase started in Pearl following a traffic stop and ended at the intersection of Flowood Drive and Old Fannin Road.
+3...

-AARP hosts ‘Walk with a Doc’ to encourage better health in Jackson

-JACKSON, Miss.
-(WLBT) - Mississippi State Department of Health Chief Medical Officer Dr. Justin Turner sent out a call to action for Mississippians to get up and get moving.
-“We are challenging everyone, every Mississippian, to take on the ownership to say this is my Mississippi, this is my health, and I want to do everything I can to make things better for myself, my family, and friends,” said Dr. Turner.

 WAPT